Hi. I'm Mathilde.

 My son provides opportunities for inspiration and procrastination in equal measure.
 If you are interested in meetups, initiatives, residencies and grants specifically for moms in film, join our movement at MomsinFilm.org.

-I currently work as a Teaching Artist for the New Victory Theater and the Roundabout Theatre Company in all five boroughs of New York City.
+I am a Master Teaching Artist for the New Victory Theater and the Roundabout Theatre Company in all five boroughs of New York City.

 I'm a contributor to Teachit's online resource and appear in their hall of fame thanks to my award-winning materials on teaching Shakespeare.
 I also work for Red Bull Theater Company as Education Co-ordinator.